dizzi68/higher_lower/README.md

 Higher Lower game

 Basic program in python to have a program determine on its own how to play a game.
-Exceptionally simple, just practice.
+A simple program designed to practice learning.
 The game has the player draw a card, then answer if the next card will be higher or lower.
 This version assumes the first card goes back in the pile.
 The second card is drawn, determining if the player won or lost.